tzing/secrets.env/docs/provider/kubectl.rst

 .. important::

-   To use this provider, you must have the ``kubectl`` command installed and configured.
+   To use this provider, ensure that the ``kubectl`` command is installed and configured.
+   Additionally, the user must have the required permissions to access the requested resources.

 Configuration layout